On Onboard LiDAR-based Flying Object Detection

 \subsection{LiDAR measurement uncertainty}

-Let us consider a single point corresponding to one ray of a \ac{LiDAR} sensor with a known pose in a static world frame $\mathcal{W}$.
-Assuming the ground-truth of the sensor's pose and of the range measurement are known (there is no noise burdening them), the ground-truth point $\pnt{p}$ can be expressed in the world frame as
+Let us consider a single point $\pnt{p}_m$ measured by a ray of a \ac{LiDAR} sensor with a (unit) direction vector $\vec{d}$ and a range $l_m$.
+The pose of the sensor in a static world frame $\mathcal{W}$ is measured as a translation vector $\pnt{t}_m$ and rotation matrix $\mat{R}_m$.
+The measured point $\pnt{p}_m$ can be expressed as a function of the measured range, translation, and rotation as